Welcome to today's edition of the Rush 24-7 podcast.

 Some feel down about the economy because of their political views.

-And most people don't feel free to spend as much as they used to because they don't have the money.
+And most people don't feel free to spend as much as they used to because they don't have the money and their credit cards are maxed out.

-And yet they get up every day, and now here's Obama saying that his historical legacy is going to be his handling of the economy.
+And yet they get up every day and now here's Obama saying that his historical legacy is going to be his handling of the economy.

 Think about it.

-This means the public now views Obama's handling of every other issue as so terrible, as so bad that he has to turn his handling of the economy into his legacy.
+This means the public now views Obama's handling of every other issue as so terrible, as so bad, that he has to turn his handling of the economy into his legacy.

 That is so huge.

-They have commandeered one sixth of the U.S. economy, and he doesn't even want to make that as well.
+And he doesn't even want to make that as well.

-Now I understand why, but he hates it.
+But he hates it.

 And that is my point.

-He's got nothing to hang his head on in terms of historical legacy, so he's going to go to the economy.
+He's got nothing to hang his head on in terms of historical legacy.

 And he's going to rely on the media to convince people that while their lives are stagnant, everybody else's must be going through the roof.

-It must be, it must be cooking out there.
+It must be cooking out there.

-There must be some great recovery going on out there, and maybe, maybe my day is coming.
+There must be some great recovery going on out there.

 That's what he's going to have to create because it isn't chugging along out there.